Meet our Team

 Dr. Benjamin Lê Cook is a Professor at Harvard Medical School and Director of Research in the CHA Department of Psychiatry.
 He oversees research in the department and collaborates with faculty to support the development of early career clinicians and researchers.

-Dr. Cook directs the Health Equity Research Lab and is focused on enhancing methods for measuring disparities to understand the root causes of mental health and substance use treatment inequalities, the connection between acculturation and mental health, and regional variations in mental health service utilization gaps.
+Dr. Cook directs the Health Evaluation Research Lab and is focused on enhancing methods for measuring disparities to understand the root causes of mental health and substance use treatment inequalities, the connection between acculturation and mental health, and regional variations in mental health service utilization gaps.
 He holds a BA in Psychology from Swarthmore College, an MPH from UNC-Chapel Hill in the Department of Health Behavior and Health Education, and a PhD from Harvard University in Health Policy, concentrating in Evaluative Science and Statistics.

 Photo of Dr. Lynn delisi